-If you run a small business, you may wish for a rest after some hectic trading.
+If you run a small business in Hong Kong, you may wish for a rest after some hectic trading.
 Or in other cases, you may want to take some time getting things settled before drumming up your new business and, of course, with minimal cost possible.

 1. What is a dormant company?